candtechsoftware/gogetter/README.md

 # GoGetter
 Tool to quickly create go projects and install multiple go packages

+## Install
+Tested only on Mac for now.
+Will be testing on Linux and windows.
+`GOBIN=/usr/local/bin go install`

+Future Installs will hopefully be throuhg homebrew (mac), pacman/apt (linux) and chocolatey (windows)

 ## Basic Usage
 ```
   gogetter mk <project-name>  -u <username>